proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 ```

 We think that this style is much easier to read/format and understand,
-especially when you configure many propertyies.
+especially when you configure many properties.
 We still use the html macro for
 short html fragments, because it's sometimes simpler in that case.